yadvesh28/Algo_Trading_Fixed_Income_Strategy_Project/README.md

 ## Acknowledgments

 This research was conducted as part of the **FIN 554 Course** at the University of Illinois Urbana-Champaign.
-Special thanks to Prof. Peterson for his consistence support and mentorship.
+Special thanks to Prof. Peterson for his consistent support and mentorship.

 ---